 When you are evaluating the pitching pool, you need to look for buying opportunities.
 It could be a closer in waiting who might get the job early in the season.
 Maybe, it is a $10 pitcher who could match a few $20 pitchers.
 After reviewing the players, you then have to decide if you think you can build your staff for less money than expected.

 Many teams will buy one closer.
-If your one closer gets 35 saves, you might get four saves points in 12-team Roto leagues.
+If your one closer gets 35 saves, you might get four points in saves in 12-team Roto leagues.
 It doesn’t seem like much of a return on a $15+ investment.
 The truth is you need to get over 50 saves in most seasons in AL or NL auction leagues to get in the top third in saves, which is one reason many Fantasy owners punt or try to buy saves cheap.
 It’s hard to justify spending 30 percent of your pitching budget to get minimal points.

 Most teams will spend between $60 and $80 on pitching.
 By making a $60 investment in three pitchers, you are hoping to set up your base for all pitching categories.
 Your next six pitchers will be the difference in winning and losing.
 With limited funds, you will need to be well prepared and disciplined to fill your staff.
 If you bite early on an $8 pitcher, it might cost you a chance at two $4 pitchers you want later on.
 Sometimes it isn’t the price of the player; it’s the timing of when you roster them.